Mrągowo

+It is situated on the shores of lakes Czos, Sutapie Małe, Sołtysko, Czarne, Juno and Piecuch.

 History

 Middle Ages

 About 1348 the Teutonic Knights constructed a wooden fortress near present-day Mrągowo named Sensburg, derived from Old Prussian senas meaning "old", therefore maybe at the site of a former Prussian castle.
 The settlement that began to develop nearby was first mentioned in a 1397 deed and probably had already received Kulm town rights between 1404 and 1407, although it is verified that Grand Master Konrad von Erlichshausen affirmed town rights in 1444.
-As a result of the Thirteen Years’ War (1454–1466) the settlement came under Polish suzerainty as a fief.
+In 1454 it was incorporated to Poland by King Casimir IV Jagiellon upon the request of the anti-Teutonic Prussian Confederation, and after the subsequent Thirteen Years’ War (1454–1466) it was a part of Poland as a fief.
+To the town's Polish population it was known as Ządźbork.

 Modern era

-Sensburg became part of the Duchy of Prussia, a vassal state of Poland, in 1525.
+Ządźbork became part of the Duchy of Prussia, a vassal state of Poland, in 1525.
 In the 15th and 16th centuries, the town suffered through fires and plagues.